marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 ### Principle of Least Privilege

-This principle states that subjects must only use the minimum, needed and _legitimate_ resources to complete an ongoing task.
+Also known as _Principle of Least Authority_ (POLA), this principle states that subjects must only use the minimum, needed and _legitimate_ resources to complete an ongoing task.
 This principle also reduces the probability of misuse of resources.
 To achieve that principle, we must ban Ambient Authority (which provides implicitly passed resources) in favor of explicit communication/message-passing.
 When this principle is not achieved (i.e, broken), it's a matter of faith to rely on a bunch of passed privileges being enough and properly used by the subject.